ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

     ## 1 -7.62e-15            0
     ## 2 -7.62e-15            1

+In case you’re not used to scientific notation, the `prec` values in that output are basically zero.
 Since the `prec` covariate was already mean centered, we technically didn’t need to manually compute `mean(prec)`.
 We already knew that value would be zero.
 But I wanted to make the point explicit so the step will generalize to other data contexts.
 Anyway, now we have our `nd` data, we’re ready to pump the values into `predict()`.

 ``` r
 predict(ols2,